|

 defines the string TPoh.

-OP Ensure that subsequent text is formatted at the top of an
+OP Make sure that the following text is printed at the top of

 P [type]